-Lately school has been really difficult.
+Lately, classes have been really difficult.
 The schoolwork in and of itself is just plain hard.
-But upper level university classes aren’t supposed to be easy.
+But upper-level university classes aren’t supposed to be easy.
 A recent meeting with my guidance counselor was also a big disappointment.
 I was hoping to graduate next year.
 But sadly, classes that I have previously taken are not being accepted by the university so that means I still have about 15 more classes to go.
 When you take just 3 classes a semester, so you can still be somewhat of a decent mother and wife, this makes for a slow go.

 So why haven’t I given up?

 Well, there is the goal I made for myself when I was just 16.
 I want to do this.
 I need to do this.
 My dad never even finished high school, so some days I do it for him.

 Then there are my kids.
 I want to set an example to never give up.
 To live each day trying to better yourself and use the knowledge to try and better the world.

 I also do it for my readers.
 Yes, it’s true.
 If I learn something lovely I can’t help but want to share it with you.